-Frei currently is co-authoring a textbook for introductory/intermediate German language and culture: Augenblicke, German through Film, Media and Texts.
+Frei is co-authoring a textbook for introductory/intermediate German language and culture: Augenblicke, German through Film, Media and Texts.
 As a content-based textbook firmly situated in the National Standards, Augenblicke responds to several recent changes in language education.
 First, Augenblicke’s systematic and contextualized language, culture, and grammar progression is structured around six themes essential to the 21st-century learner: national identity, multilingualism, technologies, citizenship, environmentalism, and artistic representations.
 This theme-based curriculum piques learner interest by encouraging students to reflect and build upon their background knowledge.
 Second, authentic media and literary materials serve as the logical context choice to guide language instruction.
 News reports, podcasts, television clips, feature-length film excerpts, literary excerpts, internet sites, and graphs prompt students’ interest and motivate them to meaningfully engage with their own language acquisition and production.
 Third, Augenblicke focuses on the three modes of communication (interpretive, interpersonal, and presentational), which places the audience at the center of all communication and encourages learners to make thoughtful choices regarding their language production.
 Lastly, Augenblicke’s process-based grammar and vocabulary progression encourages students to develop a fine eye and ear for grammatical paradigms while bolstering their communicative and symbolic competencies.
 These core features of Augenblicke embed language learning within genre-specific, authentic, and culturally relevant contexts and foster students’ language education with the ultimate goal in mind: effective communication.
-Augenblicke’s thoughtfully designed and tested strategies result in an introductory German textbook unlike any currently on the market.

-Frei designed and implemented the curriculum of the language program at the Freie Universität Berlin international Summer and Winter University (FUBiS), the department's summer study-abroad venue and contributes regularly to curricular innovations at Penn's College of Liberal and Professional Studies and the Middlebury Language School.
+Furthermore, Frei designed and implemented the curriculum of the language program at the Freie Universität Berlin international Summer and Winter University (FUBiS), the department's summer study-abroad venue and contributes regularly to curricular innovations at Penn's College of Liberal and Professional Studies and the Middlebury Language School.